MicrosoftDocs/power-platform/power-platform/admin/unified-experience/tutorial-deploy-new-environment-with-ERP-template.md

 In this tutorial, learn how to:

-> [!div class="checklist"]
-> * Go to the Power Platform admin center and create a new environment using a template based on your assigned license.
+- Go to the Power Platform admin center and create a new environment using a template based on your assigned license.
-> * Provision a developer-focused sandbox using PowerShell to use with X++ code.
+- Provision a developer-focused sandbox using PowerShell to use with X++ code.
-> * Delete an environment when no longer in use.
+- Delete an environment when no longer in use.

 As an example of this scenario, a customer who operates their finance and operations apps environments in Microsoft Dynamics 365 Lifecycle Services can provision one of the newer, developer-focused sandboxes in the Power Platform admin center.